 We place great emphasis on acquiring good language skills and will encourage your child to develop and embed fluency and understanding in reading.
 Phonics is taught very effectively, in all Early Years and KS1 classes, in line with statutory requirements.
+Since February 2022, we have engaged with the new Twinkl Programme as our main source of materials.
 Pupils learn to read using various approaches to word recognition.
 They are taught the sounds of spoken language in order to develop phonic skills.
-We use a wide range of resources to engage and reinforce work covered both in school and supported at home.
+We engage and reinforce work covered both in school and supported at home.
 As abilities improve, children are given opportunities to read a broader range of books for pleasure, vocabulary and interest.
 Parents are encouraged to help with reading both at home and in school.
 Children borrow books and reading material regularly from our wide selection of books.

 Each class has daily sessions, including regular reading sessions, in which the children concentrate on developing their reading, writing and listening skills, in line with National Curriculum 2014 requirements.
 We use good quality reading material as excellent examples of quality writing.
 We place good emphasis on Spelling, Grammar and Punctuation.
-We also teach children how to improve their writing through careful editing from its starting points and to be proud of their improvements, just like "real writers" We use a variety of relevant up to date resources, which we are constantly evaluating and improving; these include: Letters and Sounds (although we currently re awaiting an update on this in line with Governmeth changes) Phonics approaches; Phase 1 -5 reading material, free readers, guided reading materials; Project X and real novels; helicopter stories; Big Write missions, Real text discussions for purposeful writing.
+We also teach children how to improve their writing through careful editing from its starting points and to be proud of their improvements, just like "real writers" We use a variety of relevant up to date resources, which we are constantly evaluating and improving; these include: Letters and Sounds (although we currently re awaiting an update on this in line with Government changes) Phonics approaches; Phase 1 -5 reading material, free readers, guided reading materials; Project X and real novels; helicopter stories; Big Write missions, Real text discussions for purposeful writing.